ElenaGlazoff/Website/README.md

 3.6.
 Enable Disqus Comments
 Integrate Disqus to allow visitors to post comments and engage with your content.

-7. Ensure Mobile Compatibility
+3.7.
+Ensure Mobile Compatibility.
 The website must be fully responsive and function correctly on smartphones.

-8. Additional Features I Included
+4. Additional Features I Included
-8.1.
+4.1.
 Embedded an additional tweet using Twitter’s embed code.

-8.2.
+4.2.
 Included a table under section 4 to enhance visual representation and structure.